gvwilson/sensibleadventures/short-stories/arecibo.md

 His personal guard stands behind him, blades bared and eyes constantly moving.
-Maragheh hadn't put up much of a fight, but the *beg* has many enemies and bows are plentiful.
+Maragheh hadn't put up much of a fight, but bows are plentiful and the *beg* has many enemies.
 "What's this about an Ethiopian?"

 Batu gets to his feet,